GluuFederation/docs-ce-prod/3.1.4/source/operation/security.md

 ## Upgrades

 Needless to say, keeping your instance up to date is paramount for maintaining its security.
 List of the latest vulnerabilities in the Gluu Server suite itself and corresponding patches can be found [here](https://gluu.org/docs/ce/3.1.4/upgrade/patches/).
-In addition,  updates should be conducted for all system components both inside and outside of container on regular basis (please note you must disable Gluu's repository before trying to updated any packages outside of container as described [here](https://gluu.org/docs/ce/3.1.3/installation-guide/install/#5-disable-gluu-repositories)):
+In addition,  updates should be conducted for all system components both inside and outside of container on regular basis.

+!!!
+Warning
+    Gluu's repository must be disabled before any attempt to update packages outside of container as described [here](https://gluu.org/docs/ce/3.1.3/installation-guide/install/#5-disable-gluu-repositories)):

   - For RHEL/CentOS distros, use `# yum update` inside and outside of container

-  - For Ubuntu/Debian distros, use `# apt-get upgrade` or `# apt-get dist-upgrade` outside of container and `# apt-get upgrade` inside of it  ("apt-get dist-upgrade" is not safe to run inside container!)
+  - For Ubuntu/Debian distros, use `# apt-get upgrade` or `# apt-get dist-upgrade` outside of container and `# apt-get upgrade` inside of it

+!!!
+Warning
+    `# apt-get dist-upgrade` command is not safe to run inside Ubuntu/Debian containers!

 ## General security best practices still apply